 And, as an additional way to streamline access, some schools integrate their visual media libraries with single sign-on.
 Because Embry-Riddle Aeronautical University has integrated Libris through SSO, team members can easily access the visual media library through their single university login and find exactly what they need.

 Making your content easily accessible saves time across teams, takes the burden off of your school’s photographer to fill image requests, and allows you to use your photos more frequently and more effectively.
+If you would like to make your website more accessible, eye-catching and user friendly, then you might also want to reach out to a Web Design Lichfield specialist such as Ram Digital to discover new ways to improve your site.

 4. Repurpose content